We are going to begin this sermon at a scripture that we kind of left off with last week.

 I want you to think about a couple of scriptures here that are important to every one of us.
 You know them.
 As soon as I say them you are going to remember them and you are going to remember exactly where they are, at least one of them you will.

 Let us add to this another one that we are a little less familiar with, but I know that you know it.
-It comes out John 6:63 and it says, "The words that I speak unto, they are spirit and they are life."
+It comes out John 6:63 and it says, "The words that I speak to you are spirit, and they are life."

 Let us put the two of those together and think about it in regard to the beginning of this sermon.
 Our minds can only work with what they have been given.
 Is He not saying in Matthew 4:4 that there is a dimension to life that does not in any way, shape, or form depend upon our electrochemical existence?

-We can live and we live because of the chemistry and the electricity that God built into the bodies, and because they work according to laws that He continues to sustain.
-But that dimension to life that makes it really worth while, it is dependent not on anything that has to do with a chemical and electrical cause.
+We live because of the chemistry and the electricity that God built into the bodies, and because they work according to laws that He continues to sustain.
+But that dimension to life that makes it really worthwhile, it is not dependent on anything that has to do with a chemical and electrical cause.
 It has to do with spirit.
 It has to do with words, but not just any words.
 It has to do with the words of God, the words of Jesus Christ.
 They are spirit and they are life.

 Is there anything about God's Word that is not true, noble, just, pure, lovely, things of good report, virtuous, and praiseworthy?
 These are the qualities that are inherent within these words of God that are going to make life of the quality, of the stature, of the dignity that God wants us to have.